Colombo Racecourse: Decline

 Following the end of the war the airfield was dismantled, racecourse was reconverted back to a horse racing track.
-This was greatly affected after gambling and betting was banned in the country in 1956.
+This was greatly affected after gambling and betting were banned in the country in 1956.
 This resulted in horse racing stopping completely in Colombo thereafter along with Nuwara Eliya Racecourse (which re-opened in 1981).

 The Colombo Racecourse, the Colombo Turf Club and its grounds were taken over by the government and its large land extent was segmented and distributed to government entities.
 Southern parts went to the University of Colombo, the northern portion to the Department of National Archives while others to the Royal College Sports Complex, Bloomfield Cricket and Athletic Club and sporting bodies.

 The Grandstand and the Colombo Turf Club building were neglected and used for different purposes.
-The Sri Lanka Army used it as a temporary garrison from time to time as well as the Sri Lanka Air Force used what was left racecourse grounds for landing transport helicopters.
+The Sri Lanka Army used it as a temporary garrison from time to time as well as the Sri Lanka Air Force used what was left of racecourse grounds for landing transport helicopters.

 Colombo Racecourse Sports Complex

-In 2011 the Urban Development Authority commenced the renovation of the Grand stand and the Colombo Turf Club building.
+In 2011 the Urban Development Authority commenced the renovation of the Grand Stand and the Colombo Turf Club building.
 The structures were renovated by the 6th Engineer Services Regiment and Central Engineering Consultancy Bureau.
-The remaining grounds were redeveloped into Sri Lanka's first international grade Rugby Union grounds.
+The remaining grounds were redeveloped into Sri Lanka's first international-grade Rugby Union grounds.